 The building is made from brick, which was imported from England.
-The first part to be completed was the wing, where there was a school amd the stairs to the women's gallery.
-The building is a little higher than ground level and it is on a hill, so there is a grand covered entry, which has painted wooden columns..
-Sand is mixed into the paint, giving the feel of stone.
-This was a Peter Harrison trademark, and the exterior columns have the same sandy texture.
+The first part to be completed was the wing, where there was a school and stairs to the women's gallery.
+The building is a little higher than ground level and it is on a hill.
+There is a grand covered entry, which has painted hollow wooden columns.
+Sand was mixed into the paint, giving the feel of stone.
 The large chandelier in the center is unique.
 It has four heads in the center.
 The smaller chandeliers and the candlesticks have the names of the donors on them.
-Harrison also designed Brick Market in Newport, Christ Church in Boston and King's Chapel in Cambridge.
-Harrison eventually moved to New Haven.
-He was loyal to Britain, and his house was burned, including one of the largest libraries in colonial America.

 The second floor balcony is supported by 12 columns made from solid tree trunks.

-The interior is plain.
 The dominant feature is the large windows and the light they supply.

-When Touro Synagogue was built, the laws did not allow the congregaation to purchase land and build a building, so there members filed the paperwork.
+When Touro Synagogue was built, the laws did not allow the congregaation to purchase land and build a building, so three members filed the paperwork.
 Whe the last one died, he left the building in the care of New York Congregation Shearith Israel.

 Newport has over 300 buildings that were built before 1800.
 Touro Synagogue today nestles among them.